WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Regtest

-A local testing environment in which users can almost instantly generate blocks on demand for testing events, and can create private satoshis with no real-world value.
+A local testing environment in which users can instantly generate blocks on demand for testing events, and can create private satoshis with no real-world value.
 :::

 :::details